almutareb/InnovationPathfinderAI/README.md

 ## Vector Store
 Documents are embedded and store inside of a Chroma vector store

+### Document Loaders
+For our vector store we have several loaders
+- pdf loaders
+- web loaders
+- markdown loaders

 ## Agents

 with agents our application is able to discover and refine the information it collects based on